kryptokrona/kryptokrona-docs/about/Timeline.md

 10 Juli 2019 - Hugin was born.

-2 April 2020 - Kryptokronan network online for 1 year
+2 April 2020 - Kryptokrona network online for 1 year